 I’ve previously written about my work with Rori designing educational and useful generative chat experiences for math students.
-We’ve launched a number of generative chats and initial results are promising (preprint coming soon).
+We’ve launched a number of generative chats and initial results are promising (check out the workshop paper we presented at EDM 2024).
 Here, I want to summarize our approach to monitoring student safety during generative chats.

 Our key intuition about student safety during generative chats is that we can adapt behavior management techniques used in 1-on-1 tutoring sessions.
 Automated systems must define their behavior management approach ahead of time, which already has a more general name: automated content moderation.